Company Seven.

 Click on each image to see the enlarged view.

-The U-Filter is not a visual filter since most lenses, telescopes and eyepieces can not pass light in the UV.
-It is recommended for use only with optics and cameras (CCD astro camera, webcam or digital SLR with UV lens or telescope) that can record light in the UV spectrum.
+Since most lenses, telescopes, and eyepieces can not pass light much below about 365 nm in the UV the U–Filter is recommended for use only with optics and cameras (CCD astro camera, webcam or digital SLR with UV lens or telescope) that can record light in the UV spectrum.

 The U-Filter is not a visual filter since the human eye can not resolve images clearly in these portions of the spectrum transmitted by this filter.

-And particularly if attempting to see the Sun with these filters there are health issues involved.
-The ultraviolet wavelengths of particular concern to human health are:
+And particularly if attempting to observe the Sun with these filters there are health issues involved.

 Lifetime cumulative exposures can also be contributing factors in the development of cataracts, pterygium, or conjuctiva.
 If you still have any doubts just consider the statistics showing dramatic increases of eye problems of residents living in ozone depleted areas of the southern hemisphere!